HTTPX vs AIOHTTP vs Requests: Which to Choose?

 Simona Lamsodyte

-Python has three well-known libraries for sending HTTP (Hypertext Transfer Protocol) requests: HTTPX, AIOHTTP, and Requests.
-All of these have their own unique benefits and drawbacks.
+Python has three well-known libraries for sending HTTP (Hypertext Transfer Protocol) requests: HTTPX, aiohttp, and Requests.
+When choosing a solution for your project, you must consider differences in scope, performance, learning curve, and support for concurrent requests.

 Requests Library

-Requests is likely among the most popular Python libraries.
-The built-in “urllib3” and other HTTP request libraries are quite complicated and hard to parse.
-Requests was made to simplify the process of sending HTTP requests.
+Requests is among the most popular Python libraries.
+The built-in urllib3 and other request libraries are quite complicated and challenging to parse, so Requests was made to simplify the process of using them.

 You can install the library through pip: